meadsteve/lagom/CONTRIBUTING.md

 ## Versioning - Semver
 This library follows semver as closely as possible (mistakes may occur).
 The public interface is considered to be everything in `lagom.__all__`.
 Anything else is considered an internal implementation detail.

+As of version 2 performance is not considered as part of the public interface.
+The library added a compilation step which for some platforms gives a speed boost.
+This may need to be taken away in the future to keep the library maintainable.
+The build process has benchmark tests to help manage the perfomance in pure python even though this is not part of the public interface.

 The `lagom.experimental` module is an exception to this.
 This is a place for new code to be released.
 The public interface of this code may change